Sorcerer (film): Reassessment

 Academy Award nominee, screenwriter and director Josh Olson, most famous for his screenplay for A History of Violence, made a video review of Sorcerer for the Trailers from Hell webseries in 2007.
 He praised the movie highly, stating that it is Friedkin's best effort ("Sorcerer is Friedkin at the top of his game") and was "at least equal to the original."
 He also applauded the atmosphere, which he said had "a wonderful tone to it and a real sense of dread and desperation [...] it's tight and suspenseful, every scene grabs you by the collar, and it's beautifully shot.
 You can feel the humidity down there in South America.
 You can feel the sweat on the sticks of dynamite."
 He concluded the review by saying that the only aspect in which the movie failed was the fact that it came out around the same time as Star Wars.
 Olson felt that "the movie deserved a huge audience" as well as fantasizing that "somewhere there's an alternate universe where Sorcerer is a massive game-changing hit in Hollywood and I'm doing Trailers from Hell commentary on some unknown cult classic called Star Wars.
 In that world Hollywood has spent the next 30 years making smart, edgy movies for grown-ups, the literacy rate is 100%, we haven't been in a war since Vietnam and world hunger is just a memory."

 On August 21, 2009, author Stephen King posted an article in Entertainment Weekly entitled "Stephen King's Reliable Rentals".
 In his list of "20 [movies] that never disappoint," King placed the original Wages of Fear at #2 and Friedkin's Sorcerer at #1, stating that although Wages of Fear "is considered one of the greatest movies of the modern age", he preferred Sorcerer, and stated that Scheider's Role as Jackie Scanlon was one of the two best roles in his entire career, as well as saying that the film "generate[s] suspense through beautiful simplicity".

-A prominent English film critic, Mark Kermode, also expressed his appreciation for the movie, saying that he had "got a fondness for William Friedkin's version of Wages of Fear," however adding that "only an idiot would argue that Sorcerer is a better movie than Wages of Fear."
+A prominent English film critic, Mark Kermode, also expressed his appreciation for the movie, saying that he had "got a fondness for William Friedkin's version of Wages of Fear," adding, however, that "only an idiot would argue that Sorcerer is a better movie than Wages of Fear."

+Quentin Tarantino has said, "Sorcerer is to me one of the greatest movies ever made...
+The bridge scene is just one of the great suspense moments in cinema.
+It's one of the great filming of sequences.
+The imagery itself, the editing."
+However, Tarantino also said that the casting of Roy Scheider in the lead role was a flaw: "He's not bad in the movie.
+He's not the actor the movie needs.
+And it's more to the fact the movie needed bigger shoulders to place this type of an epic on...
+Steve McQueen or Robert Blake, they would have been perfect.